Gvwyn/project-moonlight/README.md

 - BUILD 0-26
     - the server now uses SQLite instead of Y_Ini
     - login system implemented
-    - some values such as money is now handled by the database, allowing values up to 9,223,372,036,854,775,807 to be stored
+    - some values such as money are now handled by the database, allowing values up to 9,223,372,036,854,775,807 to be stored
     - implemented a few common commands
     - registration is now toggleable